zaandahl/mewc-train/README.md

 The main volume mount in the Docker command maps your local data directory to the `/data` directory in the container.
 The default values below assume you have a directory structure as shown above.
 Remember that all paths are relative inside the Docker container, so `/data` exists within the container and is not a local path on your machine.

 Output from the container will be saved in the `/data/output/$SAVEFILE/$MODEL/` directory.
 The class list derived from the train/test directory structure will be saved to `$SAVEFILE_class_map.yaml`.
-The output model file will be saved as `$SAVEFILE_$MODEL_final.keras`.
+The final output model file will be saved as `$SAVEFILE_$MODEL_final.keras`.
 During training, the best-performing model after each progressive stage is saved as `$SAVEFILE_$MODEL_best.keras`.
+The best-performing model should be the model selected for inference as the final model may be overfit.

 Note that for the `MAGNITUDES`, `DROPOUTS`, and other list-type variables, you can supply multiple values separated by commas.
 These values will be used in sequence for each progressive training stage.
 For example, if you supply `MAGNITUDES=0.2,0.4,0.6,0.8`, then the first stage will use a magnitude of 0.2, the second stage will use 0.4, and so on.
 The length of these variables must match.
 For example, in the default values shown below, there are four values for each variable.